PappyVanWinkkle/movie-clip/README.md

 ## Getting Started
 Simply clone the repo onto your local Machine then cd into the movies directory

+You need to install the dependencies simply by performing the action below

 ``` Javascript
 npm install
 ```
+Then start the local server by performing the action below and Enjoy

 ``` Javascript
  npm start